mthtitumir/mthtitumir/README.md

 A highly dedicated and enthusiastic junior developer with a strong passion for coding and a commitment to continuous learning.

-Skills: NEXTJS / REACT / TYPESCRIPT / REDUX / JS / NODE JS / MONGO DB / POSTGRESQL / MONGOOSE / EXPRESS JS / CSS /
+Skills: NEXTJS / REACT / TYPESCRIPT / REDUX / JS / NODE JS / EXPRESSJS / MONGODB / POSTGRESQL / MONGOOSE / PRISMA / CSS /

 - 🔭 I’m currently working on React Js
 - 🌱 I’m currently learning Prisma